- Back is bluish-green, fading to silvery sides and belly

-- Lateral line curves gently to base of tail
+- Lateral line slopes gently from behind the gill cover to the tail

-Spanish mackerel are prevalent throughout Florida waters: inshore, offshore and nearshore.
-They are frequently found over grass beds and reefs.
-These mackerel are absent from north Florida waters in winter.
+Prevalent throughout Florida waters: inshore, offshore and nearshore.
+Frequently found over grass beds and reefs.
+Absent from north Florida waters in winter.

-Spanish mackerel are a schooling fish that migrates northward in spring, returning to southerly waters when water temperature drops below 70 degrees F. They spawns offshore from spring through summer and feeds on small fish and squid.
+Schooling fish that migrates northward in spring, returning to southerly waters when water temperature drops below 70 degrees F. Spawn offshore from spring through summer.

 State Record: 12 lb, caught near Ft.
 Pierce